Benjamin-Lee/viroiddb/content/pages/about.md

 Pathogenic members infect both plants and animals, and reports of resulting diseases have been documented since the 1930s.
 Presently, the only effective means of disease control is the prevention of spread, and crop infection may cause up to a 40% reduction of yield.
-In addition, deltaviruses can cause symptomatic diseases in humans and other mammals.
+In addition, deltaviruses can cause symptomatic diseases in humans and other animals.

 ### How do we curate the database?